 greater community of dancers, and encouraged us to share our love of dancing with others

 as a way to help build those connections.

-> She was also a part of helping us to build the strong relationship we have with
+She was also a part of helping us to build the strong relationship we have with NEFFA,

-NEFFA, being a support to our fundraising food booth, being present at meetings we had
+being a support to our fundraising food booth, being present at meetings we had with NEFFA

-with NEFFA as we worked on being more of a part of the greater dance community, helping us
+as we worked on being more of a part of the greater dance community, helping us to

 better understand the greater dance community, as they came to know us

-> At our dance camps, as many of you know, her presence was always a welcome treat,
+At our dance camps, as many of you know, her presence was always a welcome treat, whether

-whether she came as a dancer simply because she loved our community so much, or when she
+she came as a dancer simply because she loved our community so much, or when she would

-would come as a caller to build our community, and the bonds that go with it, as she
+come as a caller to build our community, and the bonds that go with it, as she shared her

 personality, much loved in our community, also sharing his love of dancing with us, not